Comox Fire Rescue

 Comox Fire Rescue provides a variety of preventive and emergency services to a population of over 18,000 in an area of 16 square miles.
 This includes the Town of Comox, the Comox Fire Protection Improvement District, the Bates Huband Local Service Area (Regional District of Comox-Strathcona), and the Comox Indian Band.
 They also operate the Comox Fire Training Centre, which trains firefighters from all over Vancouver Island, and even parts of BC and the rest of Canada.
 The training centre is certified by the JIBC.

-This week on "Meet our Members", we interview Recruit Ashley Chalmers.
+This week on "Meet our Members", we interview Firefighter Lawrence Floucault

 Was there a specific event that first interested you in becoming a firefighter?